 3) Demonstrate the ability to critically assess information in the Mechanical Engineering discipline and/or specialization.

 The Space Systems Engineering Managed Online Program is an exciting new program offered at UNM.
-Prospective students need to have an undergraduate degree in Electrical Engineering, Mechanical Engineering, Computer Engineering, Computer Science, or a related field.
+Prospective students must have an undergraduate degree in Mechanical Engineering, Aerospace Engineering, or a related field.
 All applicants are expected to have college-level proficiency in English (reading and writing), programming, and mathematics.